nkern/21cmSense/py21cmsense/README.md

 ### py21cmsense
 <br>
-py21cmsense is a Python module for calculating the sensitivity of a radio interferometer the 21cm power spectrum.
+py21cmsense is a Python module for calculating the thermal sensitivity of a radio interferometer to the 21cm power spectrum.
 For more information, please see

-Parsons et al. 2012ApJ...753...81P

 Pober et al. 2013AJ....145...65P